Kimberly Schlapman: Early life

 Kimberly A. Bramlett was born in Toccoa, Georgia on October 15, 1969, and raised in Cornelia, Georgia.
 She has a younger sister, Paula, and a younger brother, Joshua.

 Her mother, Barbara, was a kindergarten and second grade teacher at Demorest Elementary School, each for 15 years, which Schlapman also attended.
 Her father, Tolbert, worked for the telephone company.
 She came from a very musical family; her mother was the church organ player at Demorest Baptist Church, and her father sang and played multiple instruments.
 She started taking piano lessons at age 8, and became her church's piano player at age 11 when their regular pianist left for another church.
 She began dreaming of a singing career at age 12.

 She attended Habersham Central High School, and graduated in 1987.
 During high school, she was very involved in extracurricular activities, including volunteering as a candy striper at the Habersham County Medical Center, member of Youth Against Cancer, the Fellowship of Christian Athletes, the Student Advisory Board for Community Bank and Trust, the Key Club, the Y Club, and the Student Council.
 She also served as her senior class vice president, and was a member of her school's chorus group and concert choir.
 She was selected to sing in the Georgia All-State Chorus for five consecutive years, and performed in the Habersham Community Theater and other special events in the community.
 Between her junior and senior years of high school, she was selected as one of six sopranos to attend the Georgia Governor's Honors Program at Valdosta State University for vocal music.
 She received a music scholarship to Samford University, where she studied music.
 She was also a member of the Phi Mu Fraternity Alpha Gamma chapter.

 While at Samford, she met Steven Roads, a law student, and they were married in 1990.
 Roads got a job as general counsel of the UT Medical Center after their wedding, and the couple moved to Knoxville.
 Schlapman transferred to the University of Tennessee, where she earned a degree in family and human development.
-She recorded a solo album in 1992.
 The couple moved to Nashville in late 1995 to pursue Schlapman's music career.
 Schlapman worked as a waitress during this time.